anjalijk24/CS50P_2023_Harvard/project/README.md

 # BSE Top Companies Analysis
-#### Video Demo:

 ## Overview

 This Python script performs analysis on the top companies listed on the Bombay Stock Exchange (BSE), utilizing data from the Alpha Vantage API.
 It fetches company information, calculates various financial indicators, and identifies the top 5 companies based on specific criteria.
+This is a beginner's attempt to pick five stocks from the BSE100's top 12 companies using three key technical indicators: EMA, RSI, and MACD.

 ## Prerequisites